Arson attack probe at Pennsylvania governor's mansion looking into suspect's hatred of Josh Shapiro

 During a police interview after turning himself in, Balmer “admitted to harboring hatred towards Governor Shapiro,” according to a police affidavit that did not expand on that point.
 Police obtained search warrants for Balmer’s electronic devices and a storage locker seeking any writings or notes that contain “the name of Josh Shapiro (or a) reference to Palestine, Gaza, Israel or the current conflict in Gaza.”

-The governor has been publicly critical of Israeli Prime Minister Benjamin Netanyahu's government and the nature of Israel's military action in Gaza, but also has backed Israel's right to defend itself from Hamas.
+The governor has been publicly critical of Israeli Prime Minister Benjamin Netanyahu's government and the nature of Israel's military action in Gaza, but also has backed the country's right to defend itself from Hamas.

-Balmer, 38, had been diagnosed with bipolar disorder but didn’t believe the assessment, his brother, Dan Balmer, told The Associated Press.
+Balmer, 38, was diagnosed with bipolar disorder but did not believe the assessment, his brother, Dan Balmer, told The Associated Press.
 He said he twice helped Cody get treatment at the Pennsylvania Psychiatric Institute.

 In court on Monday, Balmer denied having any mental illness and described himself as an unemployed welder with no income or savings.
 A judge denied bail and ordered him held on charges including attempted homicide, terrorism and arson.
 He did not enter a plea.